Master of Public Affairs Consultant

 Development and Communications Associate

 Nate Faflick joins the A+ Colorado team as the Development and Communications Associate.
-Nate takes pride in being raised within an inner-city public school system.
+Nate takes pride in being raised within an inner-city public school system in Wichita, KS.
 His background in community organizing and advocacy have focused on closing the racial wealth gap and protecting access to healthcare for low-income people and vulnerable populations.
-Nate has been published in the Journal of Gay and Lesbian social services, and the Journal of sexuality and culture.
+Nate has published articles in the Journal of Gay and Lesbian social services, and the Journal of sexuality and culture.
+He will be pursuing a MPA from CU Denver starting in the Fall of 2020.
 Nate recently completed an internship in Washington D.C. at a non-profit focused on developing a diverse talent pipeline for congressional internships.
 In his free time, Nate enjoys spending time outdoors camping, biking and playing with puppies.

 The Sorting Hat put Nate in the Hufflepuff Hogwarts House 🦊